dentarg/auth0-blog/_posts/2017-05-12-an-introduction-to-ethereum-and-smart-contracts-part-3.markdown

 <video width="600" controls src="https://cdn.auth0.com/blog/ethereum2/login.mp4">
 </video>

-The objective of the system is to make it possible for any third-party to allow users to login to the their website using an Ethereum address as an identifier.
+The objective of the system is to make it possible for any third-party to allow users to log into the their website using an Ethereum address as an identifier.
 No username or password is required.
 We assume a user attempting to login with an Ethereum address is a user who currently holds an Ethereum address with some Ether (that is, a user that holds an Ethereum account for other uses).
 Based on these assumptions, this is how our sample system worked:

 1. A user browses to a third-party website that requires login.
 An input text area for the user's Ethereum address is displayed.
 2. The user inputs his or her Ethereum address and clicks "login".